krevanth/FreeAHB/README.md

 `make lint` will run linting on the RTL.

 ## How to Use

 The file `ahb_master_top.sv` is the top level AHB master module.
 Please compile all the files in `src/rtl` in order to use the AHB master.
-Instructions to use the UI are included in the header comments of the top module.
+Instructions to use the UI are included in the `ahb_master_top.sv` file near the UI ports itself.
+Running the provided testcase will provide a sample illustration of how the UI should be used.